Bedrock-OSS/bedrock-wiki/docs/scripting/game-tests.md

 ▸ **succeedWhen**(`func`: () => _void_): _void_

-When the `func` paramater calls an assert function the GameTest will succeed
+When the `func` parameter calls an assert function, the GameTest will succeed.

 ##### Parameters: